GoLearnToCode/kiei925-spring17/workbook/home_page.md

 3. Invent an artifical resource and use it as your home page resource
 1. Adopt an existing resource (see below if you don't know anything about _resources_ yet)

-If you need to learn more about resources, go to <%= workbook_link 'Creating Resources in Rails', :resources %>.
+If you need to learn more about resources, go to <%= workbook_link 'Creating Resources in Rails', :resource %>.

 ### Option 1: Invent an Artifical Resource